Aberdeen's City Garden Project: Annie Lennox describes 'dog's dinner'

 A full meeting of Aberdeen City Council will discuss the Union Terrace Gardens proposals on 22 August.

 The singer said the plan to replace the sunken gardens with the Granite Web development would be wrong.

 Labour want to overturn the decision of a referendum, which approved the multi-million pound City Garden Project.

-The former Eurythmics star said she was saddened by the "decline" of Aberdeen.'Enjoyed by everyone'
+The former Eurythmics star said she was saddened by the "decline" of Aberdeen.

 Tom Smith, chairman of Aberdeen City Gardens Trust, said: "We wholly agree with Ms Lennox's views about Aberdeen's city centre.

 "That is why we want to create an amazing new focal point that will regenerate and revitalise the whole city centre, giving us much more usable and attractive green space and amenities that can be enjoyed by everyone.

 "What she does not seem to be aware of is that the majority of the citizens of Aberdeen have made their views known in the referendum and they want the City Garden Project to proceed."